 This is a production-based degree: you will learn by making.
 Our teaching team works at the cutting edge of contemporary media practice, with high levels of practical experience and expertise.

-You will be based at Bower Ashton Campus alongside all our Creative Industries courses.
-Exceptional facilities supporting studies in filmmaking, creative media and broadcast journalism include a state-of-the-art Media Centre offering the latest technology.
+You will be based at Bower Ashton Campus where exceptional facilities include a state-of-the-art Media Centre offering the latest technology.

 Where it can take you